RivotX/ControlZ/Readme.md

 ## Description

-ControlZ is a comprehensive fitness application designed to help you achieve your health goals.
+ControlZ is a fitness application designed to help you achieve your health goals.
 With this app, you can effortlessly track your gym sessions, log your daily diet, and monitor your nutritional intake.

 ## Features